snowch/bluemix-spark-examples/examples/Objectstore/README.md

 - process an Apache 2.0 LICENSE file and push the summary of word counts to an objectstore container (ExamplePush)
 - connect to objectstore and pull the summary word count data into the spark environment (ExamplePull)

 The examples are run by gradle (you do *not* need to know or install gradle).
 Gradle uses a simple script, [build.gradle](./build.gradle) that contains two main tasks 'ExamplePush' and 'ExamplePull'.
 Inspect these tasks in build.gradle for details - you do *not* need to have experience with gradle to understand this file.
+Read the comments to understand what is being done.

 The python spark scripts are [exporttoswift.py](./exporttoswift.py) and [importfromswift.py](./importfromswift.py).